ycrc/ycrc.github.io/docs/clusters-at-yale/guides/mysql.md

 ### Step 2: Create two config files

-Put the following in ~/.my.cnfmysqld.
+Put the following in ~/.my.cnf.
 Note that you should change the password in both files to something else.

 ```
+[mysqld]
 innodb_use_native_aio=0
 init-file=${HOME}/.mysqlrootpw